 Caesar was no different, and he saw the region of Transalpine Gaul as an opportunity to make a name for himself.

-So, while acting as consul in 59 BC, Caesar successfully had himself assigned the region of Cisalpine Gaul as governor.
+So, while acting as consul in 59 BC, Caesar successfully had himself appointed as the proconsul of Cisalpine Gaul, Transalpine Gaul, and Illyricum, which gave him command over several legions and the authority to wage war there.

 Not only would this appointment keep himself safe from legal action following his abuse of power while consul, but it would also place him in a geographic location near Transalpine Gaul in order to prepare for a military invasion.